sebsteege/Grafana_Prometheus/README.md

 # Grafana_Prometheus

-This install will be done on a K8's single node cluster on Ubuntu 20.04.
+This install will be done on a kubernetes single node cluster on Ubuntu 22.04 using minikube.

 # Documentation used